andylizi/haproxy-detector/README.md

 #### Spigot and its derivatives

 [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) is a required dependency.
 This plugin was developed using ProtocolLib v4.8.0; please try that version first if there are any errors.
+Check out [issue #3](https://github.com/andylizi/haproxy-detector/issues/3) for experimental support for ProtocolLib 5.0.

+#### Paper

+New versions of Paper have built-in HAProxy support (proxied connection only).
+It's not compatible with this plugin, so please disable the `proxy-protocol` option in `paper.yml`.

 #### Velocity